 Q. What are The Risks Associated with Bariatric Surgery?

 A. As with any operation, there are risks and side-effects associated with bariatric surgery.
 Potential complications include bleeding, blood clots and breathing problems, and side-effects include increased risk of developing anemia and bone disease, such as osteoporosis.
 The risk of death associated with bariatric surgery is low - less than .5%.

-Following discharge from the hospital, patients should contact their physician if they develop any of the following symptoms:
+Following discharge from the hospital, contact your physician if you develop any of the following symptoms:

 Persistent fever (over 100.5 F)

 Persistent nausea or vomiting

 Persistent cough and shortness of breath

 Q. Will My Insurance Company Cover the Cost of this Procedure?

 A. Since the government now considers obesity to be a disease, most insurance carriers, including Medicare, will cover bariatric procedures as long as you are eligible.
 Please note that you are required to get approvals from your individual insurance plan throughout the bariatric surgery process.
 For managed care and HMO patients, please remember to get referrals when necessary from your primary care physician.
 If your insurance does not cover these procedures, you may discuss other options by calling our office at 518.243.1313.

 For more information about surgical weight loss at the Bariatric Care Center at Ellis Medicine, please call 518.243.1313.